-This collection of data from different sources to create a specific set of data that points to an individual also helps a marketing company observe patterns in the buyer's behavior and link the customer to a unique customer ID that can be tied to internal company information across marketing, service and sales.
+Data onboarding also helps a marketing company observe patterns in the buyer's behavior and link the customer to a unique customer ID that can be tied to internal company information across marketing, service and sales.
 This would not be possible with a scattered data set.
-As marketers gain a better understanding of the customer, their behaviors and journey, they can further customize their campaigns, make them more targeted and avoid personalization errors.
+As marketers gain a better understanding of the customer, their behaviors and journey, they can further customize their campaigns, make targeted ads and avoid personalization errors.

 The ID graph